abunashir/analog-bridge-ruby/README.md

 #### Retrieve a Customer

-We can easily retrieve a customer details using their `customer_id`, for example to find a customer with details with id `cus_12345678`
+We can easily retrieve a customer's details using their `customer_id`, for example to find a customer with details with id `cus_12345678`

 ```ruby